Part-Time Youth Ministry Position

 We are in the hub of the local community with both primary and secondary schools nearby and the main shopping centre over the road.
 To accommodate growth we completed a $3.5 million building program in 2009.
 We are also in a partnership with St Luke's, Vermont.

-At present there are three Sunday services at 10.00 am, 4.00pm and 6.00 pm.
-There are around 600 members of St Alfred's with average Sunday attendance of around 400-500.
+At present there are two Sunday services at 10.00 am and 6.00 pm.
+There are over 500 members of St Alfred's with average Sunday attendance of around 300-400.
 People value the strong biblical preaching, contemporary style of music, ministries catering for children and teenagers, a growing young adults ministry and a generally friendly atmosphere.

 The church has an evangelical heritage and has been influenced positively over the years by both charismatic and social justice Christianity.
 As a community we are therefore committed to seeing that the Bible is taught clearly and undergirds all that we do; that we remain open to God’s Spirit individually and corporately recognising our need for God’s healing and guidance; and that we express the love of God in concrete ways both in our local area and overseas.